moonwave99/fretboard.js/site/texts.md

 Same as above, but with the G major pentatonic.

 <!--examples.modes-->
 A different starting note inside a box corresponds to a different mode.
+The **E-box** of the CAGED system can be called _the locrian box_, since it starts on degree 7 of the scale.

 <!--examples.tetrachords-->
 An [heptatonic scale][1] is made up of two adjacent [tetrachords][2], a whole tone apart that is.